The Holy Royal Martyrs Now Playing: Language: Russian. Duration: 7 minutes, 35 seconds Topic: Holy Royal Martyrs

 A renovated Shaking Bridge is expected to span the Krestovy Canal again in April 2012, thanks to the efforts by the scientific restoration center specialist whose accomplishments at Tsarskoye Selo include the Small Chinese Bridges in the Alexander Park and Giacomo Quarenghi’s bridges near the Kitchen Ruin and Creaking Summer-House in the Catherine Park.

-Prince Nicholas Meets Former King of Bulgaria Topic: Prince Nicholas Romanovich
+Nicholas Romanovich Meets Former King of Bulgaria Topic: Nicholas Romanovich

 “I hope I will be able to visit Bulgaria and get acquainted with this country, which we have always felt very close, mostly because of the language,” Nicholas Romanovich Romanov, Prince of Russia, said in a special interview with FOCUS News Agency.